Christian Discipline For Kids With ADHD & Autism?

 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support.

 For way too long moms, including myself, have been fed some serious garbage.
 You know how it goes.
-It says that if you don’t nip bad behavior in the bud, that your child is going to fail and then it’s all YOUR FAULT, Momma.
+It says that if you don’t nip bad behavior in the bud now, that your child is going to fail and then it’s all YOUR FAULT, Momma.

-- Your child will rebel and ultimately, it will be your fault.
+- When your child rebels, ultimately, it’ll be your fault.

-- If your child ends up doing drugs, it’s your fault, Mom.
+- If your child ends up doing drugs, guess who’s to blame?
+Yep.
+Us.
+Momma.

-- When your child struggles with grades, organization, impulse control and all.the.things… it’s your fault, Mom.
+- When your kid struggles with grades, organization, impulse control and all.the.things.
+That’s our fault too.

-Whether we received this message intentionally from the world, our churches, our parents, neighbors, friends, or ourselves, buying into this is a life-sucking lie.
+Whether we received this message from the world, church, parents, neighbors, friends, or even ourselves, buying into this is dangerous.

 God’s Grace Includes Kids Who “Don’t Behave”